onlinux/DomoticzGazpar/README.md

 # create a device in Domoticz
-- In Domoticz, go to hardware, create a virtual "rfx meter counter" or "Dummy".
+- In Domoticz, go to hardware, create a virtual "Managed counter" or "Dummy".
   You may as well create a virtual 'Smart Meter, Gas' device in m3
 - Then in Devices, add it to the devices. (mark down the id for later).
 - When in Utility, edit the device and change it to Electric (instant+counter) type.